 What is included in a tenant credit check?

-The information checked comes from the public data on the prospective renter’s Credit Report.
-The two pieces of information they are looking for are Court Records and the potential renters’ Electoral Roll verification.
+The information checked comes from public data from the prospective renter’s credit report.
+They are looking for two pieces of information: Court Records and the potential renters’ Electoral Roll verification.

 Court records CCJ’s

-Court records are accessed to check to see if the prospective tenant has CCJs or Insolvencies in the renters’ name as a result of a strong history of missed payments in the past.
+Court records are accessed to check to see if the prospective tenant has CCJs or Insolvencies in the renters’ name due to a strong history of missed payments in the past.

 Tenant Electoral Roll Listing

 The renter must be shown on the Electoral Roll at the address they have provided as their current address.
-Once the address is verified then a credit check can be carried out at this address.
+Once the address is verified, a credit check can be carried out.
 This address should not show any County Court Judgments (CCJ) or Insolvencies to pass the credit check.

 Can you rent a property to a renter with bad credit?